-- About half of all patients with myasthenia gravis will present with ocular symptoms such as diplopia and 50-60% will progress to the full disease.
+- Between 40-50% of all patients with myasthenia gravis will present with ocular symptoms such as diplopia and 50-80% will progress to the full disease.
 This is, however, a condition of very low incidence.
 It may affect both eyes equally or unequally.
 Other rare conditions of muscle may also affect eye movements, including myotonic dystrophy.

 - Fluctuating weakness of external ocular muscles can occur in encephalopathy and sepsis.
 There will normally be confusion and other signs of severe illness.

 - Vertical gaze palsy is the inability to look up or down.
 It affects both eyes.
 Pupils are often unequal but fixed and there is usually no diplopia.
 Causes include Parkinson's disease and progressive supranuclear palsy.
 (Inability to look down can lead to falling down stairs.)